 Disclaimer: We’ve divided the list by grade level because some might be more intense or cover more mature topics than is appropriate for younger students.
-But you are the best judge for your own kids or students, so we recommend vetting all material before sharing.
+You are the best judge for your own kids or students, though, so we recommend vetting all material before sharing.